Acoustic Measurement Standard

 Has Audio Jack

-has_audio_jackIdentity & ClassificationUsed by 97 products
+has_audio_jackIdentity & ClassificationUsed by 1000 products

-Whether device has a 3.
+Whether device has a 3.5mm audio jack

 Has Haptics

-has_hapticsIdentity & ClassificationUsed by 97 products
+has_hapticsIdentity & ClassificationUsed by 1000 products

 Whether device has haptic feedback

-idIdentity & ClassificationUsed by 97 products
+idIdentity & ClassificationUsed by 1000 products

 Internal unique identifier for the product.

-Ipd Max mm
+Ipd Max Mm

-ipd_max_mmIdentity & ClassificationUsed by 8 products
+ipd_max_mmIdentity & ClassificationUsed by 7 products

 Maximum interpupillary distance in mm

-Ipd Min mm
+Ipd Min Mm

-ipd_min_mmIdentity & ClassificationUsed by 8 products
+ipd_min_mmIdentity & ClassificationUsed by 7 products

 Minimum interpupillary distance in mm

-Lens Width mm
+Lens Width Mm

 lens_width_mmIdentity & ClassificationUsed by 1 product